Top 10 Best Sites

-So, what’s a girl to do if she wants a guy to hold her hand?
+What’s a girl to do if she wants a guy to hold her hand?
+Follow these 7 tips!

 Your calm demeanor and welcoming smile will help him relax and build up his courage, too.

-If this is a date, or a prearranged meeting, you can be sure that he likes you and is there for you.
+If this is a date or a prearranged meeting, you can be sure he likes you and is there for you.
 Walk side by side and take his arm with your hand.
-This is totally appropriate behavior for a lady being escorted by a gentlemen, at any age.
+This is totally appropriate behavior for a lady being escorted by a gentleman at any age.

-It will make him feel like a man, and it will initiate physical contact.
-This is also your unspoken permission for him to touch you in a polite way.
+It will make him feel like a man and will initiate physical contact.
+This also is your unspoken permission for him to touch you in a polite way.

 Do him a favor.
 If you see his friends approaching (or your friends, for that matter), let go of his arm so he doesn’t feel uncomfortable.

-At the park you can pull him by the hand over to a shade tree or a bench.
+At the park, you can pull him by the hand over to a shady tree or a bench.
 You will be able to tell if he wants to keep holding your hand.
-Well, of course he wants to keep holding your hand.
+Of course, he wants to keep holding your hand.
 He may even put his arm around you.